 The skin is the largest organ in the body, protecting us from elements and keeping our other systems hydrated and protected from infections.
-But skin can be damaged easily, especially by heat, caustic chemicals, and electrical contact.
+But skin can be damaged easily, especially by heat, caustic chemicals, and electrical contact which can cause burn injuries.

 People can suffer burns from any number of injuries, from staying in the sun too long to being burnt by hot liquid or steam.